Blog Business Industry Insights - What is Customer Experience (CX) Design?

 It often leaves designers and agencies alike in confusion, but considering it's the most crucial part of your brand's success, we are going to simplify it for you.
 With a case study.
 Ready?

 You must have heard the term brand tone, brand identity, or brand personality.
 Or clients saying, “This doesn't go with our brand's image.”
-All of this - brand tone, identity, image, personality - is CX design.
+All of this - brand tone, identity, image, personality - is Customer Experience design.
 CX is, in essence, a wholesome process where you have to determine all the touchpoints between your brand and the customer and design a strategy that puts forth the best experience for them, at every single point.

 Let's start with that case study.